How Much Does It Cost to Start a Trucking Company?

 Insurance Down Payment

 Commercial trucks are required to carry auto insurance and liability insurance, and the cost to insure a truck as a new driving authority can easily exceed $10,000.
-Because of this, insurance costs may also need to be financed, with a large initial down payment followed by a series of smaller monthly payments.
+Because of this, trucking insurance costs may also need to be financed, with a large initial down payment followed by a series of smaller monthly payments.

 USDOT Number